Esther James: Career

-Esther Marion Pretoria James (5 November 1900 – 7 January 1990) was one of New Zealand's first professional fashion models and a keen supporter of "buy New Zealand-made."
+James was one of New Zealand's first professional fashion models and a keen supporter of "buy New Zealand-made."
 James walked the length of New Zealand in 1931–32 to raise awareness of New Zealand-made goods and improve trade during the depression.
-She was the first person ever to do this walk from Spirits Bay to Stewart Island and wore only New Zealand-made clothing and shoes.
+She was the first person to do this walk from Spirits Bay to Stewart Island and wore only New Zealand-made clothing and shoes.
 The walk took six months.
+She also walked from Melbourne to Brisbane in Australia to promote tourism to New Zealand to Australians.